MicroLED: Commercialization

+Television

 MicroLEDs have already demonstrated performance advantages over LCD and OLED displays, including higher brightness, lower latency, higher contrast ratio, greater color saturation, intrinsic self-illumination, better efficiency and longer lifetime.
 Compared with OLED displays and LCDs, microLED displays stand out for their combination of high performance, durability, and energy efficiency.
 Ultrahigh brightness is particularly relevant for applications in augmented-reality displays that compete with the Sun's brightness in outdoor environments.

 Glo and Jasper Display Corporation demonstrated the world's first RGB microLED microdisplay, measuring 0.55 inch diagonally, at SID Display Week 2017.
 Glo transferred their microLEDs to the Jasper Display backplane.

 Sony launched a 55 inch "Crystal LED Display" in 2012 with resolution, as a demonstration product.
 Sony announced its CLEDIS (Crystal LED Integrated Structure) brand which used surface mounted LEDs for large display production.
 As of August 2019, Sony offers CLEDIS in 146 inch, 182 inch and 219 inch displays.
 On 12 September 2019, Sony announced Crystal LED availability to consumers ranging from 1080p 110 inch to 16K 790 inch displays.

 Samsung demonstrated a 146 inch microLED display called The Wall at CES 2018.
 In July 2018, Samsung announced plans on bringing a 4K microLED TV to consumer market in 2019.
 At CES 2019, Samsung demonstrated a 75 inch 4K microLED display and 219 inch 6K microLED display.
 On June 12 at InfoComm 2019, Samsung announced the global launch of The Wall Luxury microLED display configurable from 73 inch in 2K to 292 inch in 8K.
 On October 4, 2019, Samsung announced that The Wall Luxury microLED display shipments had begun.

 In March 2018, Bloomberg reported Apple to have about 300 engineers devoted to in-house development of microLED screens.
 At IFA 2018 in August, LG Display demonstrated a 173 inch microLED display.

 At SID's Display Week 2019 in May, Tianma and PlayNitride demonstrated their co-developed 7.56 inch microLED display with over 60% transparency.
 China Star Optoelectronics Technology (CSoT) demonstrated a 3.3 inch transparent microLED display with around 45% transparency, also co-developed with PlayNitride.
 Plessey Semiconductors Ltd demonstrated a monolithic monochrome blue GaN-on-silicon wafer bonded to a Jasper Display CMOS backplane 0.7 inch active-matrix microLED display with an 8 μm pixel pitch.